Skip to main content

 "What do students do after graduation?
 A better question might be what can’t they do?
 Skills that you develop in taking science, math, and the JCU Integrated Core courses prepare you for a wide variety of positions after graduation.
 Our chemistry majors thrive as chemists, biochemical research scientists, and as leaders in product or regulatory compliance.
 They also are doctors, pharmacists, nurses, and optometrists.
 Some of the top employers include Energizer, Lubrizol, Sherwin-Williams, the Cleveland Clinic, and Case Western Reserve University."

-— Michael Nichols, PhD, Chair, Department of Chemistry
+— Michael Nichols, PhD, Professor, Department of Chemistry

 Notable Alum